purpleidea/mgmt/docs/resource-guide.md

 #### Converged
 The engine might be asked to shutdown when the entire state of the system has not seen any changes for some duration of time.
-In order for the engine to be able to make this determination, each resource must report its converged state.
+The engine can determine this automatically, but each resource can block this if it is absolutely necessary.
 To do this, the `Watch` method should get the `ConvergedUID` handle that has been prepared for it by the engine.
 This is done by calling the `ConvergerUID` method on the resource object.
 The result can be used to set the converged